kshvmdn/BorderTimes/README.md

 # BorderTimes
-Waiting times for entering the US from Canadian borders served as a RESTful API.
+Waiting times for entering the US from Canadian borders served as a web API.

 All data is scraped from the official [Government of Canada](http://travel.gc.ca/travelling/border-times-us) website.
 Wait times are updated *at least once an hour* (per GC).

 ## Setup

+Requires self-hosting.

-Fork/clone project, install Python 3 requirements (`pip3 install -r ./requirements.txt`).
+Fork/clone project, install Python 3 requirements w/ `pip3 install -r ./requirements.txt`.

 Run `border_times.py`.